 Seasoning these potatoes is really simple.
 It only requires vegan butter, garlic powder, thyme, and the dynamic duo: salt and pepper.
 Just 5, that’s it!
 Once you mix all of these together, all that’s left to do is spread it over the potatoes.
 Baking the potatoes only takes about 20 minutes.
 Once they’ve browned, let them broil for 5 minutes to get them nice and crispy.
 After that, let them cool for a few minutes and eat them immediately!

 These crispy smashed potatoes are best when served fresh.
 Sadly, they turn mediocre the next day.
 If you try meal-prepping them, they’ll just taste like a baked potato.
 Not the worst thing in the world, but incomparable to the smashed potatoes fresh out of the oven.
 Do yourself a favor and try making these tonight!
 You won’t regret it.
 When you do, comment below and let me know how it goes!
+If you love this recipe, you’ll definitely want to try this Garlic Thyme Smashed Potatoes version!

 What to Pair with Crispy Smashed Potatoes: